aboutcoders/scheduler-bundle/README.md

 $manager->update($schedule);
 ```

-#### CRON Schedules
+### CRON Schedules

-Schedules of type "cron" are defined by cron expressions as known in LINUX bases systems.
-The bundle uses the [PHP Cron Expression Parser](https://github.com/mtdowling/cron-expression/) library to parse these expressions.
+Schedules of type `cron` are defined by CRON expressions as known in LINUX bases systems.
+The bundle relies on the [PHP Cron Expression Parser](https://github.com/mtdowling/cron-expression/) library to parse these expressions.
 The parts of a CRON schedule are as follows:

     *    *    *    *    *    *
     -    -    -    -    -    -